 In almost all cases, Android phones and tablets do not need antivirus installed.
 Android viruses are by no means as prevalent as media outlets may have you believe, and your device is much more at risk of theft than it is a virus.
 But it is true: Android viruses do exist.

 The vast majority of known Android viruses have been installed on the back of dubious apps - apps you will no longer find in the Google Play store.
 By default Android does not allow you to install apps from other sources, so there's no chance of you accidentally installing something nefarious.

 Supposing a dodgy app does find its way into the Google Play market, Google will quickly pull the app and uninstall it from your device.
 But what if it comes back?
 Symantec has found at least seven malicious apps on the US Play Store that were pulled and then reappeared under new developers with new names.

-If you are installing apps outside of Google Play, installing an Android antivirus app is one way to keep yourself safe.
 False-positive results are common with such apps, however, so you may find your AV app reports an app as dodgy when it's actually harmless.
 In these cases, taking other precautions can be a more appealing way to safeguard your device from Android viruses.

 Such precautions range from carefully checking any requested permissions before agreeing to them, avoiding cloned apps and keeping Android up to date (with all security patches applied).

 Unfortunately, it turns out that even if you update your Android device, it may not be as up to date as you think.
 Security Research Labs has published the results of an in-depth study in which it claims several big-name vendors are guilty of saying they've rolled out important patches when they haven't.